montrequonwheeler/osTicket-Post-Install-Configuration/README.md

 <h1>osTicket - Post-Install Configuration</h1>
 This walkthrough outlines the post-install configuration of the open-source help desk ticketing system osTicket.
 In the last lab we installed all the prerequisites and installed osTicket.
 In case you took a break, open azure portal and recopy the ip address becuase it might’ve changed if you closed or shutdown the VM.

+There will also be a video demonstration of this portion of the project in it's entirety in the YouTube link below in case of any hiccups along the process.
+For the short videos provided, you can simply click the video and it should open in a new tab for better guidance.

 Now we’ll login into osTicket as the admin through the link provided in the documents and use the shared file as a point of reference to configure osTicket for practice as the admin and end user.

 To keep things simple and short for the entire project we’ll leave the mail settings default.